 Which Failed 1990s Product Foreshadowed QR-Code Based Advertising?

-Back in the 1990s, however, the idea of scanning a product or advertisement to get more information about it was a foreign one and mobile phones weren’t advanced enough to handle the task.
+At the end of the 1990s, however, the idea of scanning a product or advertisement to get more information about it was a foreign one and mobile phones weren’t advanced enough to handle the task.
 It was in this environment that the ill-fated CueCat, from the Digital Convergence Corporation, struggled to survive.

 The CueCat was a physical peripheral you hooked up to your computer, much like a computer mouse.
-The slim and vaguely cat-shaped device was just a cheap barcode scanner that ran on propriety software and allowed you to scan product barcodes and barcodes placed in printed advertisements to get more information from the company in question—much in the way we now use QR and barcodes with our smartphones.
+The slim and vaguely cat-shaped device was just a cheap barcode scanner that ran on propriety software and allowed you to scan product barcodes and barcodes placed in printed advertisements to get more information from the company in question—much in the same way that we now use QR and barcodes with our smartphones.